Every presentation is a journey

 It’s the same when your audience enter a meeting room or auditorium to listen to your presentation.
 The difference is they won’t actually ask you the questions because they will trust that you will make it abundantly clear at the outset.

-Every presentation is a journey which demands high interest, challenge, absolute clarity and the arrival at a worthwhile destination.
-If you make the mistake that many professionals do and simply share the data that’s the equivalent of you saying ‘don’t take your coat off we are going straight out’ the moment they are seated.
+Every presentation is a journey which demands a worthwhile destination.
+If you make the mistake that many professionals do and simply share the data, it’s unlikley to be a pleasant journey..

 If your audience don’t know where they are going whilst they are with you, they won’t follow you there and you’ll leave them feeling frustrated.
 Taking your audience on a journey is the goal of every presentation.